 Upon request, Statewide Environmental Investigations staff also provide technical assistance to the general public regarding habitat conservation, riparian and wetland functions, environmental permitting, Scenic Rivers regulations[Link to Scenic Rivers] , etc. For assistance, contact the appropriate staff listed below.

-Statewide Environmental Investigations is part of the Louisiana Department of Wildlife and Fisheries (LDWF), Habitat Section.
 Statewide Environmental Investigations is authorized under the Fish and Wildlife Coordination Act and is partially funded by a U.S. Fish and Wildlife Service grant.